OfficeDev/office-js-docs-pr/docs/excel/custom-functions-data-types-concepts.md

 Custom data types enhance the Excel JavaScript API by expanding support for data types beyond the original four (string, number, boolean, and error).
 Custom data types include support for formatted number values, web images, and entity values.
 Custom functions accept custom data types as both input and output values, expanding the calculation power of custom functions.

-To learn more about using custom data types with an Excel add-in, see the [Excel custom data types core concepts (preview)](/excel-data-types-concepts.md) article
+To learn more about using custom data types with an Excel add-in, see the [Excel custom data types core concepts](/excel-data-types-concepts.md) article

 ## How custom functions handle custom data types